naturallyanton/tokens-studio-style-dictionary-example/README.md

 });
 ```

 Note that, currently, line-height is not properly managed via Tokens Studio.
-Until a solution has been found, the `lineHeight` value is hardcoded to the standard `normal`.
+Until a solution is found, the `lineHeight` value is hardcoded to the standard `normal`.

 ## To do